Retzilience/stashbox/README.md

 - **Persistence**: Optionally persist data to disk, allowing it to survive program restarts.
 - **Compression**: Reduce the storage size of your data with built-in compression.
 - **Expiry**: Set an expiry time for stashed data, automatically removing it when it expires.
 - **Logging**: Keep track of stashed operations with optional logging.
+On by default.

 ## Installation